Why Major or Concentrate in East Asian Studies

 East Asian Studies Concentration

-The Department offers a concentration for both Columbia College and General Studies students, (I assume that is not an option for SEAS, since they can do the minor, above) The department also offers several courses for non-majors that serve as an introduction to East Asian history and literature.
+The Department offers a concentration for both Columbia College and General Studies students.
+The department also offers several courses for non-majors that serve as an introduction to East Asian history and literature.

 Five Year Combined BA-MA Program

 Early Admission to the Master’s Degree Program in East Asian Languages and Cultures for Columbia and Barnard Undergraduates